omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 ### Definitions

-#### Deposit Transaction

-A deposit transaction is a special type of transaction that creates a new balance on the Plasma chain.
-This is similar to a Bitcoin "coinbase" transaction.
-In practice, this takes the form of a transaction with a single “special” input.

 #### Spend Transaction

 A spend transaction is any transaction that spends a UTXO present on the Plasma chain.

+#### Deposit

+A deposit creates a new output on the Plasma chain.
+Although deposits are typically represented as transactions that spend some "special" input, we do not treat deposits as transactions for the purpose of the MoreVP exit protocol.

 #### In-flight Transaction

 A transaction is considered to be “in-flight” if it has been broadcast but has not yet been included in the Plasma chain.
+A transaction may be in-flight from the perspective of an individual user if that user does not have access to the block in which the transaction is included.

 #### Competing Transaction, Competitors